-Polymorphism is one of the most important feature of OOP.
+Polymorphism is one of the most important features of OOP.
 C++ implements polymorphism by the combination of virtual member functions and pointers (references).
 As a C++ user, of course you know how to use virtual member function and pointers (references) to achive polymorphism.
 But there might be a fuzzy zone left around these concepts.
 For example, have you ever think about the following question?

 Can a pure virtual function has a implementation?